Chuckleberry-Finn/zomboid-cnd-speech/README.md

 - Don't captilize anything other than 'I' or proper nouns.
 - Punctuation is fine, but keep in mind all '.' can become '!' - so avoid things like U.S.A. or F.B.I.
 - Avoid swears (as there is dynamic swearing built-in).
-- For the moment any \*emotive actions\* have to be the entire phrase.
+- For the moment any \*emotive actions\* have to be the entire phrase and is not filtered.
-- Phrases can be weighted, for example by mood's intensity/level.
+- Keywords can be replaced at random using this format: <WORD>.

 ### Installation
 Please visit the Steam Workshop page for latest releases.